salesforce/policy_sentry/docs/introduction/home.rst

 Usage
 -------------

-* ``initialize``\ : Create a SQLite database that contains all of the services available through the `Actions, Resources, and Condition Keys documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html>`_.
-See the `documentation <https://policy-sentry.readthedocs.io/en/latest/user-guide/initialize.html>`__.

 * ``create-template``\ : Creates the YML file templates for use in the ``write-policy`` command types.

 * ``write-policy``\ : Leverage a YAML file to write policies for you